AOEpeople/techradar/radar/2017-03-01/react.md

-After some 1.5 years of experience with React and the steady growth of the community and ecosystem around it, we can confidently say that we still see great protential to build upcoming projects with React.
+After some 1.5 years of experience with React and the steady growth of the community and ecosystem around it, we can confidently say that we still see great potential to build upcoming projects with React.